Jono Kitto: Career

 On 4 June 2015 it was announced that Kitto had signed for Tigers, with Kitto admitting that he signed for Leicester after playing as them in computer game Rugby 08.
 Kitto made his debut from the bench against Wasps at Welford Road on 1 November 2015 and featured 13 times in the 2015/16 season.
 On 29 February 2016 it was announced that Kitto had signed a new contract with Leicester.

 After the departure of Aaron Mauger from Leicester's coaching team Kitto found his game time at Leicester more limited and on 19 September 2017 moved to Worcester Warriors on loan.
 Kitto played twice for Worcester before returning to Leicester on 4 October.

 On 23 October 2017 it was announced that Kitto had been released by Leicester.

 On 13 November 2017 Kitto was signed on a short-term deal by Harlequins.
 Injuries in the scrum-half position at Harlequins was the catalyst behind the deal.

 On 11 February 2019 Worcester Warriors announced that Kitto was to re-join the cub that summer.
-He was released in the summer of 2021 and was announced in Canterbury's squad for the 2021 National Provincial Championship.
+His contracted ended in the summer of 2021 and was announced in Canterbury's squad for the 2021 National Provincial Championship.